orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/00-introduction.md

 # Introduction

-This tutorial demonstrates how to run computations expressed with `orx-parallel`'s parallel iterators in a threaded WebAssembly browser app.
+This is a step-by-step tutorial to demonstrate how to run computations expressed with `orx-parallel`'s parallel iterators in a threaded WebAssembly browser app.

 The project has three parts: